Talk about Déjà vu. A little over a year ago, I published a blog called “feast–>fast” which detailed a cycle of cheating and fasting.

 When I awoke Sunday morning, my mouth tasted of vodka and regret.

-The sun came pouring through the floor-to-ceiling windows like an accusatory spotlight, forcing it’s way past my overworked eyelids, searching relentlessly for the soft spots of my brain and storming the ill-guarded citadel that is my skull, seeking to capture the grand prize of my cerebral cortex.
+The sun came pouring through the floor-to-ceiling windows like an accusatory spotlight, forcing it’s way past my overworked eyelids, storming the ill-guarded citadel that is my skull, searching relentlessly for the soft spots of my brain as it sought to capture the grand prize of my cerebral cortex.

 I proceeded to spend the next hour or so on the floor of my hotel room.
-Not because I couldn’t get up, mind you…it was just more comfortable down there.
-Although, to be honest, I did find myself holding tightly to the carpet to keep myself from falling off of the World—because the Earth seemed to have developed a habit of shifting violently every few minutes.
+While I’d like to claim that I was down there because it was comfortable and not because I couldn’t get up, the fact is I found myself holding tightly to the carpet to keep from falling off of the World.
+A good thing, too, because the Earth seemed to have developed a habit of shifting violently every few minutes.

 Eventually, my friends came to my room to get me, and we made our way to one of the casino restaurants to meet with everyone for some breakfast.
 For me, that meant drinking close to a gallon of water, and eating NO food.